 Skip to main content

-Why visit?
-A place that is larger than life, the Amazon comprises half of the world’s remaining rainforest, whilst the Amazon River is the second longest in the world.
+A place that is larger than life, the Amazon comprises half of the world’s remaining rainforest, and the Amazon River is the second longest in the world.
+Famed for it biodiversity and culture, travellers visiting the Amazon River may love the thrill of staying in a remote eco-lodge or opt for the comfort and luxury of a small-ship cruise.

 Home to more species of wildlife per square kilometre than its African or Asian counterparts, the Amazon rainforest is positively humming with life.
-Butterflies the size of birds, brightly coloured Macaws, comical Toucans and an array of cheeky monkeys are only a few of the species that can make regular appearances on your Amazon Jungle tour.
+Butterflies the size of birds, brightly coloured macaws, comical toucans and an array of cheeky monkeys are only a few of the species that can make regular appearances on your Amazon rainforest tour.

 Navigating the many waterways is by far the most popular way to tour the Amazon for it’s the most convenient and the most rewarding way to travel, as no other mode of touring will bring you as close to Amazon wildlife as a cruise.